straw-hat-team/adr/adrs/8618797096/README.md

 ## Context

-Today we have a way to specify fragments in our React, Preact code base or any other library that adopts such technology.
+Today we have a way to specify fragments in our React, Preact codebase or any other library that adopts such technology.

 1. Using `Fragment` from React import: